lemon65/Iron_Encryption_Method/README.md

 ## Features:
    * Key-Based-Symmetric Encryption.
-   * Takes Text Files and Strings.
+   * Iron_Iterface is able to Take Text Files and encode them.
    * Easy to import and use.
    * Reverses each data block for better encryption.
    * Able to Encrypt and Decrypt 21752 Lines, in under 3-Seconds.